The coronavirus in Italy has been causing major concerns among travelers. But is is really unsafe to travel to Italy now?

 Coronavirus in Sardinia

 The first case of coronavirus in Sardinia was reported on 2 March.
-The patient – a 42 year-old man who attended a fair in northern Italy is currently hospitalized and his family, friends and relations are currently quarantined.
-He sadly passed away on the morning of March 15, 2020.
-So far, there are 794 cases of coronavirus in Sardinia.
+The patient – a 42 year-old man who attended a fair in northern Italy, sadly passed away on the morning of March 15, 2020.
+So far, there are 1348 cases of coronavirus in Sardinia.

-A charity run with more than 17000 participants scheduled for 8 March has been postponed to June.
-Furthermore, the government of Sardinia hasn’t yet solved the issue of flight connections to Italy from 17 April onwards (this is a different story, though).
+A charity run with more than 17000 participants scheduled for 8 March has been postponed to September.

 On 9 March a medical team of the University of Cagliari announced that it has isolated the genetic sequence of the virus.